cdelgehier/oio-docs/doc/source/arch-design/data_storage.rst

 Storage policies
 ----------------
 Storage policies are OpenIO’s way of managing storage tiering.
 They consist of triplets describing constraints set by the requestor: which storage class is to be used (the kind of device with its fallback, i.e., fast SSD, SAS drive, tape, etc.); how data is to be protected (simple replication or sophisticated erasure encoding); whether data is to be processed (compressed, encrypted, etc.).
 All possible storage policies are namespace-wide, with default configurations that can be changed on the fly.
-These defaults can be overridden for each account, as well as on a per-container basis.
+These defaults can be overridden on a per-container basis.

 Versioning